HL7/fhir-mCODE-ig/input/pagecontent/index.md

 ### Data Dictionary

 The [Data Dictionary (DD)](mCODEDataDictionary.xlsx) includes only the must-support elements in the mCODE specification, intentionally omitting certain elements in FHIR that are not expected to be implemented.
-When there are differences between the DD and content of the FHIR implementation guide, the profiles and value sets in the guide should be taken as the source of truth.
+In the event there are differences between the DD and the FHIR implementation guide, the FHIR artifacts in the IG should be taken as the source of truth.

 The STU 2 DD is somewhat different than the STU 1 version.
 The STU 2 DD lists significantly more data elements.
 In STU 1, some data elements were suppressed because they were common to most or all profiles, such as the reference to patient or subject, or the time of resource creation.
 However, the redaction of certain elements proved confusing, so the current DD does not continue this practice.
-Many of the "extra" rows are due to this change.
+Many of the "extra" rows are not new at all, but are due to this change.

 ### Understanding this Guide

 The mCODE Implementation Guide was developed using the standard HL7 FHIR publishing tools.
 The page layouts and symbols are explained [in the FHIR documentation](https://www.hl7.org/fhir/formats.html).
 In viewing a profile page, note that there are multiple views.
 The "Differential Table" view represents the difference between the current profile and its base resource or profile.
 When interpreting this view, bear in mind that the immediate parent may not be a base FHIR resource, but it could be a US Core profile or another profile in this guide.
 The "Snapshot Table" represents the entire profile, with all elements.

+In the event there are differences between the page renderings in this IG and the associated FHIR artifacts, the FHIR artifacts should be taken as the source of truth.
+In the unlikely event that an artifact's snapshot is inconsistent with its differential, the differential should be taken as the source of truth.

 ### Credits